amarioguy/AppleWOAProject/index.md

 ### TL;DR on current status

-Working on vGIC distributor/redistributor initialization and handling code
+Working on vGIC distributor/redistributor initialization and handling code, and EFI code

 ### When will the project be done?